 The exact tasks you may perform in your job as a licensed professional counselor vary based on where you work, your education, and whether you specialize in any specific area.
 However, most LPCs work with groups or individuals to diagnose mental health disorders and provide personalized treatment plans for recovery.

-Many work in schools, governmental buildings, on military bases, or at rehabilitation centers.
+Many work in schools, governmental buildings, military bases, or rehabilitation centers.
 LPCs can provide counseling for children, teenagers, college students, and adults on a variety of mental, emotional, or social issues.

 As with other types of counselors, LPCs can provide therapy and counseling but are not licensed to prescribe or recommend medications.
 In some states, they can diagnose issues as well.

 In addition to counseling and diagnosis, day-to-day duties might include administrative tasks such as scheduling appointments and updating patient files.

 While there are many related licensed mental health counseling positions, it’s important to understand the differences between related roles.
 An LPC is not licensed to prescribe medication or make professional recommendations on a particular medication.
 In order to prescribe medication, an LPC must receive medical training.
 Any necessary medication must be prescribed by a doctor, psychiatrist, or licensed psychiatric nurse practitioner.

 Once you decide to become an LPC, you can choose from a range of specializations.
 The American Counseling Association (ACA) has approximately 18 divisions representing LPC specializations in the field.
 Here are a few common options to consider: